-Let’s consider this when it comes to the Great Resignation: People don’t leave managers; they leave the culture of the organization.
-I believe that’s a more-accurate statement, especially when we know that culture is the foundation of the organization and that the culture is shaped by the worst behavior a leader is willing to tolerate or allow.
+Let’s consider this: people don’t leave managers; they leave the culture of the organization.
+We know that culture is the foundation of the organization and that the culture is shaped by the worst behavior a leader is willing to tolerate or allow.
 So, actually, it’s both – employees leave cultures and they leave managers.
 You can’t think of one without the other; they are quite intertwined.
 If leaders set the tone for the culture, and the culture isn’t a good fit for the employee or is/becomes toxic, employees will leave.